 Health Information Management Program Facts

-The program accepts students each semester: Fall, Spring, and Summer, with a limit of 40 per semester.
+The program accepts students each semester: Fall, Spring, and Summer, with a limit of 40 per year.

 The Health Information Management associate degree program is accredited by the Commission on Accreditation for Health Information and Informatics Management Education (CAHIIM) www.cahiim.org.
 According to the Bureau of Labor Statistics, health information management jobs are expected to increase by 22% from 2012-2022.
 This is estimated to be 40,000 to 50,000 more jobs in this career field.

 The HIM program was established in 1998 as a traditional face-to-face program.
 In 2007-2008, the HIT program transitioned to an "online only" program to meet the needs of working students and professionals.

 Student Graduate Survey - satisfaction rate 100%